Treatment for Autoimmune Hepatitis

 Do medicines used to treat autoimmune hepatitis have side effects?

 Medicines for autoimmune hepatitis can cause side effects.
 Your doctor will monitor any side effects and help you manage them while you take these medicines.
 Your doctor also may adjust the doses or change the medicines you take.
-You may need to stop taking corticosteroids or azathioprine if you have severe side effects.
+You may need to stop taking medicines if you have severe side effects.

 Side effects of corticosteroids may include

-Corticosteroids and azathioprine suppress, or decrease the activity of, your immune system, which increases your risk for infections.
+Corticosteroids and immunosuppressants suppress, or decrease the activity of, your immune system, which increases your risk for infections.
 These medicines can also increase your risk of developing cancers, especially skin cancers.

 How do doctors treat the complications of autoimmune hepatitis?

-If autoimmune hepatitis causes acute liver failure or cirrhosis with liver cancer or liver failure, you may need a liver transplant.
+If autoimmune hepatitis causes acute liver failure, or if cirrhosis leads to liver cancer or liver failure, you may need a liver transplant.